GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 will speak in somewhat abstract terms.
 Specific language addressing the challenges for some of the above-mentioned environments will follow below.

-The C/C++ API for GMT makes it possible to call any of the 100 core modules, the 40 or so supplemental modules, and any number of custom modules provided via shared libraries (e.g., the gsfml modules).
-Many of the external interfaces come equipped with methods to call C functions.
+The C/C++ API for GMT makes it possible to call any of the ~100 core modules, the 40 or so supplemental modules, and any number of custom modules provided via shared libraries (e.g., the gsfml modules).
+Many of the external interfaces come equipped with methods to call C functions directly.
 The key challenges pertain to specifying the input to use in the module and to receive what is produced by the module.
-As we know from GMT command line usage, all GMT modules expect input to be given via input files (or stdin if not given except for things like grids and images).
-Similarly, output will be written to specified output file (or stdout if no file was given and the data type supports it).
+As we know from GMT command line usage, all GMT modules expect input to be given via input files (or stdin, except for sources like grids and images).
+Similarly, output will be written to a specified output file (or stdout if the data type supports it).
 Clearly, external interfaces could do the same thing.
 The problem is that most of the time we already will have the input data in memory and would prefer the output to be returned back to memory, thus avoiding using temporary files.
-Here, we will outline the general approach for using the API.
+Here, we will outline the general approach for using the GMT API.
 We will describe a relatively low-level approach to calling GMT modules.
-Once such an interface exists it is simpler to build a more complicated and user-friendly layer on top that can handle argument parsing in a way that makes the interface seem more of a natural extension of your external environment than a forced fit to GMT's command-line heritage.
+Once such an interface exists it is simpler to build a more flexible and user-friendly layer on top that can handle argument parsing in a form that makes the interface seem more of a natural extension of your external environment than a forced fit to GMT's command-line heritage.

 Plain interface
 ---------------

-While the syntax of your external environment will dictate details of the implementation, we will in general need to build a function (or class, or method) that allows you to issue a call like this
+While the syntax of your external environment's language will dictate the details of the implementation, we will in general need to build a function (or class, or method) that allows you to issue a call like this:

-[*results*] = gmt (*module*, *options*, *inputs*)
+[*results*] = **gmt** (*module*, *options*, *inputs*)

-where *results* (i.e., objects returned back to memory) is optional and may be one or more items grouped together, depending on allowable syntax.
-If no output is expected or required then no left-hand side and assignment will be present.
+where *results* (i.e., objects returned back to memory) is optional and may be one or more items grouped together, depending on language syntax.
+If no output is required then no left-hand side assignment will be present.
 Likewise, *inputs* is optional and may be one or more comma-separated objects present in memory.
-In most cases, *options* will be required and is a string with options very similar to arguments given on the GMT command line.
-Finally, *module* is required since you must specify which one you want.
-The coding of the "gmt" method or function above may be written entirely in C, partly in C and the external scripting language, or entirely in the scripting language, depending on restrictions on what needs to be done and where this is most easily accomplished; these may vary from environment to environment.
+In most cases, *options* will be required and this is a string with options very similar to the arguments given on the GMT command line.
+Finally, *module* is required since you must specify which one you want to call.
+The coding of the **gmt** method, class, or function above may be written entirely in
+C, partly in C and the external scripting language, or entirely in the scripting language, depending on restrictions on what needs to be done and where this is most easily accomplished.
+How this is accomplished may vary from environment to environment.

 Data containers
 ---------------

 The external interface developer will need to create native data classes or structures that are capable of containing the information associated with the 6 GMT objects: data tables, grids, images, color palette tables, PostScript documents, and text tables.
-In other words, how will your external environment represent these data.
-Some of these may already exist, while others you may need to design.
-Most likely, you will end up with a set of six "containers" that can hold the various data objects and related metadata.
-In addition, it may be convenient to also consider the two GMT objects MATRIX and VECTOR which may be closer to the native representation of your data than, for instance, GMT_DATASET.
+In other words, how your external environment will represent these data in memory.
+Some of these "containers" may already exist, while others may need to be designed.
+Most likely, you will end up with a set of six containers that can hold the various GMT data objects and related metadata.
+In addition, it may be convenient to also consider the two GMT helper objects MATRIX and VECTOR, which may be closer to the native representation of your data than, for instance, the native GMT_DATASET.

 Input from memory
 -----------------

-Whether input comes from memory or from external files, the call to GMT is the same: we have to specify filenames for the input data.
+Whether input comes from memory or from external files, the call to a GMT module is the same: we have to specify *filenames* to provide the input data.
 Thus, the game is to provide *virtual* file names that represent our in-memory data.
-The process is relatively simple and probably needs to be done in a snippet of C code that can be called by a function written in your environments scripting language.
-Steps go like this:
+The process is relatively simple and may need to be done in a snippet of C code that can be called by a function written in your environments scripting language.
+The steps go like this:

 #.
 Create a GMT C container marked for input and copy or reference your data provided by
    your external environment into this container.
 #.
 Open a virtual file using this container to represent the input source.
 #.
-Insert this file name in the appropriate location in the GMT option string.
+Insert this virtual file name in the appropriate location in the GMT option string.
 If the
-   module imports data from stdin we we can use the hidden option -<filename.
+   module imports data from *stdin* then we can use the hidden option -<filename.

-When the GMT module is run it will know how to make the connections between the virtual file names and the actual data via information inside the C API.
+When the GMT module is run it will know how to make the connections between the virtual file names and the actual data via information stored inside the C API.
 When the module completes you should close any open virtual files that were used by the module.

 Output to memory
 ----------------

-As the case for getting inputs, GMT only knows about writing to files (or stdout).
-Hence, we must do the same as for input and identify virtual files to represent the output destinations.
+As the case for selecting input, GMT modules only know about writing results to a file (or stdout).
+Hence, we must follow the same paradigm as we did for input and identify virtual files to represent the output destinations.
 The steps are:

 #.
-Create an empty C container of the right type marked for output.
+Create an empty GMT C container of the right type marked for output.
 #.
 Create a virtual file name to represent this output destination.
 #.
 Place this file name in the appropriate location in the GMT option string.
 If the
-   module exports data to stdin the we can use the hidden option ->filename.
+   module exports data to *stdout* then we can use the hidden option ->filename.

-When the GMT module is run it will know how to make the connections between the memory allocated by the module and the virtual file names inside the C API.
-Once the module has completed you can access the results in the external environment using GMT_Read_VirtualFile on the virtual filename you created earlier.
-You can then populate you external data containers with data produced by the module.
+When the GMT module is run it will know how to make the connections between the memory allocated by the module and the virtual file names stored inside the C API.
+Once the module call has completed you can access the results in the external environment by using GMT_Read_VirtualFile_ with the virtual filename you created earlier.
+This will return a GMT C container with the results, and you can now populate you external data containers with data produced by the GMT module.

 The magic of knowing
 --------------------

 External developers have access to the two extra API functions GMT_Encode_Options_ and GMT_Expand_Option_.
-Your gmt function will need to call GMT_Encode_Options_ to obtain information about what the selected module expects, what its options are, which were selected, and what data types are expected.
-It may possibly modify the options, such as adding the filename "?" to options that set *required* input and output files.
-The fact they were missing from your *options* string simply means you wanted to associate these sources and destinations with memory locations rather than actual files.
-The second function GMT_Expand_Option_ is then used to replace these place-holder names with the virtual filenames created earlier.
+Your **gmt** will need to call GMT_Encode_Options_ to obtain information about what the selected module expects, what its options are, which were selected, and what data types are expected.
+It may possibly modify the options, such as adding the filename "?" to options that set *required* input and output files and returns an array of structures with specific information about all inputs and outputs.
+If sources and destinations were missing from your *options* string it is taken to mean that you want to associate these sources and destinations with memory locations rather than actual files.
+The second function GMT_Expand_Option_ can then then used to replace these place-holder names with the virtual filenames you created earlier.

 The MATLAB interface
 ~~~~~~~~~~~~~~~~~~~~

-We have built a MATLAB/OCTAVE interface to GMT.
+We have built a MATLAB/Octave interface to GMT called the toolbox.
 It was our first attempt to use the C API from an
-external environment and it influenced
+external environment and its development influenced
-how we designed the C API.
+how we designed the final GMT C API.
 MATLAB represents most data as matrices but there are also structures that
 can hold many different items, including several matrices and text strings.
-Thus, we designed several native structures
+Thus, we designed several native mex structures
-to represent the 6 GMT objects.
-The main gmt prompt offered in MATLAB comes from a small MATLAB script
+that represent the six GMT objects.
+The main **gmt** function available in MATLAB derives from a small MATLAB script
 (gmt.m) which handles basic argument testing and then passes the arguments to our C function gmtmex.c.
 Most of the high-level parsing of options and arguments is done in this function, but we also rely on
 a C library (gmtmex_parser.c) that hides the details of the implementation.
 It is this library that
 does most of the work in translating between the GMT and MATLAB object layouts.
+Knowing what types are
+represented by the different sources and destinations is provided by the array of structures returned
+by GMT_Encode_Options_.

 The Julia interface
 ~~~~~~~~~~~~~~~~~~~